mesuutt/outbox2kafka/README.md

     id uuid NOT NULL,
-    aggregate_id character varying(255) NOT NULL, -- using message key and adding to event headers event_type character varying(255) NOT NULL, -- adding to event headers payload text NOT NULL,
+    aggregate_id character varying(255) NOT NULL, -- using message key and adding to event headers event_type character varying(255) NOT NULL, -- adding to event headers topic character varying(255) NOT NULL, -- topic to send event payload text NOT NULL,
     metadata text,
     occurred_on timestamp with time zone NOT NULL,